damsog/face-recognizer-service/README.md

 ```
 #### :memo: *Encoder*
 Before using the recognizer we have to generate a database where to keep the codes of faces and people that the system will use as refference to then apply on images or videos and label them correctly. <br>
-To extract the code for a set of faces we can use the encoder module. <br>
+To extract the code for a set of faces we can use the encoder module.
+(If you don't have a dataset of images refer to the next section to create one for testing using the capture.py script)<br>
 You can tell the encoder the input images using the flag ```-i``` and specifying the label of the person and the path to the images in a json format:
 ```sh
 python videoAnalytics/encoder.py -i '{"person1":["path1.jpg","path2.jpg",...], "person2":[...], "person3":[...], ... }'